What is gonioscopy?

 The eye constantly produces and drains a fluid called aqueous humor, which delivers nutrients to the eye, among other important functions.
 A healthy balance between production and drainage of this fluid is crucial to maintaining stable intraocular pressure (IOP).
 If your IOP gets too high, it can cause optic nerve damage, otherwise known as glaucoma.

-A gonioscopy is administered to provide confirmation that the drainage system is working properly.
-It is essential in the process of diagnosing both open and closed-angle glaucoma.
+Gonioscopy is performed to confirm that the drainage system is working properly, and it is essential in the process of diagnosing both open and closed-angle glaucoma.
 This exam can reveal if the drainage angle is blocked or too narrow for proper drainage.

 While gonioscopy is useful in helping eye doctors detect glaucoma, it can also be helpful in evaluating and/or detecting conditions such as: